rossbelmont/named-creds-api-key/README.md

 - Enter the following **Value**:`{!'Basic ' & BASE64ENCODE(BLOB($Credential.BasicAuth.Username & ':' & $Credential.BasicAuth.Password))}`
 - Leave the **Sequence Number** set to the default, or set the order explicitly if you're concerned about collisions.
 - Click **Save**.

+We're referring to the second Authentication Parameter as the `Password`, but in the case of GitHub specifically, you'd need to use the personal access token as the parameter value—not the password to your actual user account.
+That said, most systems that use Basic authentication don't take that approach, and the actual password would be used instead.

 #### API Keys without Formulas
 If a service has slightly simpler authentication, and the entire value of the header is the API key itself, then formulas are not needed (since there’s no concatenation or other text processing).
 The **Name** would be something like `X-API-Key` and the **Value** would be `$Credential.MyExtCred.APIKey`.
 Note that this requires an Authentication Parameter named `APIKey` is defined as part of a Permission Set Mapping to store the secret value.
 (See above.)